Ordineo/front-end/README.md

 Build your UI elements with [components](https://docs.angularjs.org/guide/component).
 Try to make your component controllers as lean as possible.
 This will make unit testing easier(less mocking).
-The primary responsibility of a component controller is defining the view model.
+The primary responsibility of a component controller is defining the template's view model.

 Where do I define business logic?